NS83/Business_Insights_360/README.md

 **Project Overview**

 AtliQ Hardware is an electronics company that manufactures consumer goods and operates in various countries.
-As the company continues to grow rapidly, Excel alone doesn't seem sufficient to provide comprehensive business insights.
-While Atliq continued to experience substantial growth, they also incurred a significant loss in Latin America business decisions were made based on a combination of surveys and intuition.
-One of the top agenda items in the annual strategic meeting was to onboard a data analyst team to enable data-driven decision-making within the company.
-The product owner of Atliq Hardwares had provided an excel file with report features outlining the requirements of five different dashboards.
+As the company continued to grow rapidly, Excel alone wasn't sufficient to provide comprehensive business insights.
+While Atliq continued to experience substantial growth, they also incurred a significant loss in Latin America as business decisions were made based on a combination of surveys and intuitions.
+Meanwhile, AtliQ's competitors continued to experience substantial growth, attributed to their large data analyst team with a robust understanding of the market demographics, consumption patterns, and income levels.
+One of the key agenda items in the annual strategic meeting was to onboard a data analyst team to facilitate data-driven decision-making within the company.
+The product owner of AtliQ Hardwares provided an Excel file with report features that outline the requirements for five different dashboards.

 I worked on this project as part of the Codebasics bootcamp (https://codebasics.io/).